EnterpriseDB/edb-postgres-for-kubernetes-charts/CONTRIBUTING.md

-# Contributing to Cloud Native PostgreSQL Helm Charts
+# Contributing to EDB Postgres for Kubernetes Operator Helm Charts

 Please read the [code of conduct](CODE-OF-CONDUCT.md) first.